 With all that Como Audio music systems have to offer, it’s easy for the FM tuner to be overlooked or underused, especially since most FM stations today can be accessed via Internet radio.
 However, terrestrial FM still remains relevant to millions of people all around the world.
-A clear analog FM stereo broadcast can be very satisfying, and a good music host (something most streaming services don’t have) can enhance the listening experience that much more.
-So how do you get the most out of the FM source on your Como Audio smart speaker?
-While the existing telescoping antenna does a good job of pulling in FM stations, here are some suggestions if you’re trying to receive a particular FM station with a weak signal or just want to take full advantage of all the FM “dial” has to offer.
+A clear analog FM stereo broadcast can sound very satisfying, and a good music host (something most streaming services don’t have) can enhance the listening experience that much more.
+So how do you get the most out of the FM source on your Como Audio music system?
+While the existing telescoping antenna does a good job of pulling in FM stations, here are some suggestions if you are trying to receive a particular FM station with a weak signal or just want to take full advantage of all the FM “dial” has to offer.

-“A clear analog FM stereo broadcast can be very satisfying, and a good music host (something most streaming services don’t have) can enhance the listening experience that much more.”
+“A clear analog FM stereo broadcast can sound very satisfying, and a good music host (something most streaming services don’t have) can enhance the listening experience that much more.”

 STOP THE NOISE!

-FM stereo is more susceptible to noise, especially if it’s a weak signal.
+FM stereo is more susceptible to noise than mono, especially if it’s a weak signal.
 If you’re receiving a noisy broadcast, go into the “Audio setting” in the FM menu.
 Changing this setting to “Yes” will convert the FM stereo signal to mono and make noisy stereo stations more listenable.
 To access this setting in FM mode, press and hold the Como Audio remote’s round Play/Pause key, select “Audio setting,” then select ”Yes.”
-This setting doesn’t affect the non-FM sources and doesn’t eliminate any of the broadcast content.
-Rather, it sums the signal’s left and right channels together to reduce noise.
+This setting doesn’t affect the non-FM sources and doesn’t remove any of the broadcast music content.
+Rather, it sums the signal’s left and right channels together and reduces noise.
 If you have a Solo or Amico and don’t have the Ambiente or Amica dedicated right channel speaker, keep the FM Audio setting in Mono.
 Otherwise, if you change Solo or Amico’s setting to “No” without the separate speaker connected you will only get the left channel!